michielskobe/rnd-final-project/docs/project/qt_cross_compile.md

 Qt Creator groups settings used for building and running projects as kits to make cross-platform and cross-configuration development easier.
 Hence, Wwe then created a kit in Qt Creator and selected the run device, C and C++ compilers, debugger,  sysroot and Qt version from SDK as you can see in the image below.

 <img src="/img/qt-kit.png"/>

+We can now build the code for the Ultra96-v2.
+When we are connected to our device, it will automatically flash to the FPGA.
+The only thing we need to do now to be able to execute it, is run `export DISPLAY=:0` and connect our monitor to the Ultra96-V2.
+We can also add the export statement to .bashrc so we don't need to run it every time.